What’s The Best Silentnight Mattress? UK Top 5 | 2025

 There are seven mattresses within the Silentnight Just Sleep range.
 The highest rated based on customer reviews is the Just Serene mattress, but that’s based on relatively few reviews (and it’s also the most expensive).

 1. The cheapest Silentnight Just Sleep model is called Just Relax (medium firmness).
-This model is quite similar to the cheaper Silentnight 3 Zone Mattress featured earlier.
+This model is very similar to the cheaper Silentnight 3 Zone Mattress featured earlier.
 It is thin and has a basic design, but it’s an upgrade on the standard 3 Zone model because of the longer warranty and trial period.

 2. The mid-priced Silentnight Just Sleep mattresses are called Just Breathe (medium/firm), Just Snug (medium/firm) and Just Bliss (medium).
 They are all quite similar and cost about the same.